SHORTLIST

 Today you’ll jump on a local train and a ferry to spend the day at the nearby island of Miyajima with its famous 'floating' Torii Gate and the grand Itsukushima-jinja Shrine.
 Hike through the woods to the peak of Mt Misen for some stunning views of the Inland Sea stretching far out below you.
 Be sure to watch out for inquisitive and eternally hungry deer that roam the island.
 Back in Hiroshima, you can enjoy a free evening tonight.

 Travel by bullet train to Osaka today – what better way to finish your trip than in a city with the motto 'kuidaore' (eat until you drop)!
 Osaka is Japan's unofficial culinary capital, with its tiny backstreets overflowing with restaurants and bars serving up local delicacies.
 You can also discover Japan's answer to fast food – Osaka is credited with the first kaiten-zushi (conveyor belt sushi) restaurants after its inventor (the owner of a sushi restaurant with staffing issues) watched beer bottles on a conveyor belt at the nearby Asahi brewery.
 When you arrive, head out on a leader-led walking tour of the Dotombori district, famous for its shopping and entertainment.
 At night, this place is lit with the colour of hundreds of neon lights!
-Today, you could also take on a taiko drum lesson or try a traditional Japanese Onsen.
-For dinner, maybe try takoyaki (grilled octopus), an Osaka speciality.
+If time allows, explore the vibrant Shinsekai district to see Osaka’s iconic Tsutenkaku Tower.
+For dinner, maybe try kushikatsu (deep-fried skewers), or takoyaki (grilled octopus), an Osaka speciality.

 Day 10: Osaka